…of making many books there is no end; and much study is a weariness of the flesh.

 So how are our young adults?
 How do they compare with those saints of yesteryear?
 When people find out I’m a janny they seem to make the assumption that I must hate children.
 So when I say that I think that the young adults of today are better than those of the past they’re surprised.
 Now I’d probably say they were better even if I didn’t thinks so, just to wind people up, but I do think that they are better.
 They’re nicer, they’re kinder, they certainly work harder, they behave better in general.
 They aren’t as violent as we were, they’re more thoughtful, the sexes mix better, until vaping came along there wasn’t much smoking and they don’t drink like we did.
 Of course that’s in general, you can still find plenty of examples of out-of-control feral youth.
 Still, on the whole better.
 Much better I’d say.

 How can this be true?
 The papers are full of stories about assaults on school staff; the statistics are grim — schools are hotbeds of violence.
 How can I think that the young adults of today are better?
 Well, both things can be true at the same time.
-Most of the young adults can be hard working, kind people, perhaps only a few are responsible for all this beating of teachers.
+Most of the young adults can be hard working, kind people, perhaps only a few are responsible for all this random violence and beating of teachers?
 Perhaps the few bad apples have just upped their game?

-Certainly I’ve recently run across young adults who I’ve struggled to control.
+Certainly I’ve recently run across a new type of young adult who I couldn’t control.
 I remember one Saturday afternoon in particular.
 I was in the school alone, well the Turkish school were there, but there were only a few of them, only a couple of adults.
-A group of young adults, about six of them, twelve or thirteen years old, not mine turned up and tried to get into the school.
+They weren’t going to be of help.
+A group of young adults, about six of them, twelve or thirteen years old, not mine, turned up and tried to get into the school.
 I had the doors locked and tried to warn them off, they weren’t having it.
+They hung around outside.
 As I say I had the doors locked but people were coming in and out.
+They used this to force their way in.
 I tried to stop them, they just pushed past me, so I retreated.
-One of the worst things that you can do with feral young adults is to get close to them, they’ll hit you, or you’ll hit them.
-Neither of which you want.
+One of the worst things that you can do with feral young adults is to get close to them, they’ll hit you and claim that you hit them.
 I phoned security, who were supposed to have my back.
 Guess what?
 They didn’t answer the phone.
 I phoned the police, who did answer the phone but weren’t going to be there for a couple of hours.
 I did eventually get rid of them, but not before they’d rampaged around the school for a while.

 This was a big dint to my confidence — never before had I been in a situation involving young adults where I didn’t have, at least some, hold over them.
 Even when I worked in special schools I could interact and keep some measure of control.
 This time they completely ignored me, they had no fear of any consequences, I might as well have not been there.
 My after-match in-head analysis was bleak.
-I might have handled it slightly differently, I could have been more friendly, but in the end it didn’t matter, they were out for trouble and were going to get it, no matter what.
+I might have handled it differently, but in the end it didn’t matter, they were out for trouble and were going to get it, no matter what.
 These were a new kind of young adult, the type who attack teachers.

 Why are these, off the wall, young adults appearing now?
+Violent young adults, who know little fear, have always been with us, but something about the times has made some of them much worse.
 There might be a lot of reasons but I think that we might take a good hard look at that big gray thing in the corner of the room…

 what covid wrought